-Yashwardhan (John Abraham) is a tough police officer working for the narcotics control bureau.
+Yashwardhan (John Abraham) is a force/tough police officer working for the narcotics control bureau.
 He keeps bumping into a social worker Maya (Genelia D’Souza) often, and eventually falls in love with her.
 On job front, he kills a drug lord Anna (Mukesh Rishi).
 Anna’s brother Vishnu (Vidyut Jammwal) kills Yash’s team member to avenge his brothers death, and is after the rest of the team.
 The movie ends with an wrestle fight between Yash and Vishnu.

 “I don’t want to do action like that because it does not look real, but the masses like it and the film becomes a hit.
 Maybe sensible people don’t like it, I don’t know.
 I am comfortable doing realistic stunts.”